tqre/archlive/README.md

 ### Making the images:

-Run the helper scripts either for minions or masters.
+Run the build script either for minions or master.
 Please check the scripts before running them to know what you are doing.

 You end up with an .iso file into /releng/out -directory, which can be dd'd onto